The benefits of woodland creation: Woods and Carbon

 It’s important to note that the WCC is not a grant and allows woodland creation projects to benefit from blended finance models, which can help to pay for the associated costs of tree planting.

 You must register your woodland creation project with the WCC before planting trees.
-For a new woodland creation project to be validated with the WCC, it must pass associated additionality tests – to ensure the project would not have gone ahead without funding from carbon offsetting, or the desire to make income from that source.
+For a new woodland creation project to be validated with the WCC, it must pass associated additionality tests.
+This is to ensure the project would not have gone ahead without funding from carbon offsetting, or the desire to make income from that source.
 More information can be found on additionality by visiting: Woodland Carbon Code page.

 Never has there been a more important time to plant new woodland to help tackle the climate emergency.
-By planting more trees, and protecting existing woodland, together, we can help counteract some of the harmful effects of greenhouse gas emissions.
+Creating new woodland is a proven way to help remove harmful greenhouse gases from the atmosphere.
 Financial support and expert advice are available now to support your woodland creation goals.

 For guidance on woodland creation and information on grants and available support, visit: woodland creation overview.